BregenzerK/playerStatistics/README.md

 # playerStatistics
-spring boot application with endpoints for player statistics and a angu
+spring boot application with endpoints for player statistics and angular components displaying the data